-Stunnel is an open-source tool that provides connection security through SSL/TLS for services that do not have native encryption support.
+Stunnel is an open-source tool that provides connection security via SSL/TLS for services that lack native encryption support.

-Stunnel acts as an intermediary that encapsulates TCP connections in an encrypted tunnel, providing an additional layer of security for services like IMAP, SMTP, and other protocols that do not have built-in encryption.
+Stunnel acts as an intermediary that encapsulates TCP connections within an encrypted tunnel, providing an additional layer of security for services like IMAP, SMTP, and other protocols that do not have built-in encryption.

-This is especially useful for protecting connections on insecure networks.
+This is especially useful for securing connections on insecure networks.
 For example, to encrypt traffic between devices on a local network or to secure services running on your Raspberry Pi.

-- Data Encryption: Protects the confidentiality and integrity of the data.
+- Data Encryption: Protects the confidentiality and integrity of data.

 - Support for Common Protocols: Compatible with common network protocols that do not implement encryption.

-- Easy Configuration: Configuration through a simple text file.
+- Easy Configuration: Configuration via a simple text file.

 Installing Stunnel on Raspberry Pi

-First, let’s ensure that our Raspberry Pi is up to date before proceeding with the installation.
-We run the following commands:
+First, let’s make sure our Raspberry Pi is up to date before proceeding with the installation.
+Run the following commands:

-Then, we install Stunnel on our Raspberry Pi using the following command:
+Then, install Stunnel on our Raspberry Pi using the following command:

 sudo apt install stunnel4